Greeley-Robotics/conventions/readme.md

 ### Indentation

-TODO: Add tab indentation size/space
+Tab characters are not used for indentation.
+The indentation should be 2 spaces.
 Avoid lines longer than 80 characters.

 #### Wrapping lines

 - Break after comma
 - Break before operator (e.g. +, *)
-- Align the new line with the beginning of the expression in the previous line (or if this leads to too squished code just indent 8 spaces)
+- Align the new line with the beginning of the expression in the previous line (or if this leads to too squished code just indent 4 spaces)

 ### Declarations